TQZhang04/EPL-manager-analysis/README.md

 ### Acknowledgements

-We would like to thank Dr. Shannon Ellis for providing feedback and mentoring on this project.
-Her invaluable insights helped us create a more polished final product.
+We would like to thank Dr. Shannon Ellis and Kunal Rustagi for providing feedback and mentoring on this project.
+Their invaluable insights helped us create a more polished final product.
 We would also like to thank the teams at FootyStats and TransferMarkt for providing such clean, workable data from the get-go.